Virtual DNC: Michelle Obama, Bernie Sanders featured speakers at 1st night of Democratic National Convention

 Kasich said his status as a lifelong Republican “holds second place to my responsibility to my country.”

 “In normal times, something like this would probably never happen, but these are not normal times,” he said of his participation at the Democrats' convention.
-He added: "We can do better than what we’ve been seeing today, for sure.”
+He added: "Many of us can’t imagine four more years going down this path.”

-The unified message, outlined in excerpts of prerecorded speeches, came as Democrats launched the first presidential nominating convention of the coronavirus era.
+The unified message came as Democrats launched the first presidential nominating convention of the coronavirus era.
 The all-virtual affair was the first without a central meeting place or cheering throngs.
 And there were real questions about whether the prime-time event would adequately energize the disparate factions Biden hopes to capture.

 Republicans face a similar challenge next week.